 Students can make money, eat, and still have time for class if they work in a restaurant.
 For this reason, many restaurants are staffed by students.
 It's a great job for those who need to work while they are in college.

-- a.
-A restaurant job is a convenient choice for a college student for several reasons. - b.
+- b.
 Many restaurants hire college students. - c.
 A college student can make a lot of money working in an expensive restaurant.